-UPDATE 1-Draghi's pledge on low interest rates hits euro, lifts bonds
+UPDATE 2-Draghi's pledge on low interest rates hits euro, lifts bonds

 * Draghi upbeat on inflation outlook

-* Says ECB did not discuss reinvestments from maturing bonds (Updates throughout, adds comments)
+* Says ECB did not discuss reinvestments from maturing bonds (Updates prices for close)

 By Dhara Ranasinghe and Tom Finn

-LONDON, July 26 (Reuters) - The euro fell, stocks extended gains and bond yields pulled of their highs on Thursday, after ECB boss Mario Draghi reaffirmed a commitment to keep interest rates on hold “through” next summer, even though he saw inflation picking up by the end of the year.
+LONDON, July 26 (Reuters) - The euro fell, stocks extended gains and bond yields pulled off their highs on Thursday, after ECB boss Mario Draghi reaffirmed a commitment to keep interest rates low “through” next summer, even though he saw inflation picking up by the end of the year.

 After the European Central Bank, as expected, kept interest rates on hold, Draghi told reporters inflation uncertainty was receding, though he cautioned it was “too early to call victory”.